- Understand the basics of MMA and how to implement that for betting on MMA fights.

 Picking Henry Cejudo an underpriced underdog at (+200) combined with a big favorite Gregor Gillespie (-500) over Yancy Medeiros who lost prior to this fight.
 This parlay combined is (+260), so if you were to wager $100 the parlay payout would be $260.

 Tip: It’s tempting to parlay multiple MMA bouts together on the one bet.
-However we recommend limiting your parlays to 3 picks at a time, as your chances of predicting more correct picks are significantly less.
+However, we recommend limiting your parlays to 3 picks at a time, as your chances of predicting more correct picks are significantly less.

 Live MMA Betting

 Betting on a live MMA fight is different than the other major sports.
 The odds tend to change quickly, so you have to be prepared to wager before the fight drastically changes to avail of current odds before they are updated.
 Sportsbooks also tend to freeze betting at stages of the fight due to major bets being placed last second.
-We recommend doing your research and not overreacting to the fight and stick with your pre-fight picks until you are comfortable and profitable at MMA betting.
+We recommend doing your research and not overreacting to the fight and sticking with your pre-fight picks until you are comfortable and profitable at MMA betting.